The featured bird for the 2022 Pikes Peak Birding & Nature Festival is the Red-naped Sapsucker.

 The 2022 festival T-shirt art has been created from a watercolor painting by festival artist, Heidi Eaton.
 Heidi recently moved to Leavenworth, Kansas after retiring from zoo keeping at the Cheyenne Mountain Zoo for 26 years.
 She primarily works in scratchboard but chose to create a watercolor because a scratchboard image would not transfer to a t-shirt well.

-Her artwork graces the back of the 2018 convention T-shirt with the Pikes Peak Birding and Nature Festival logo on the front.
+Heidi’s artwork graces the back of the 2022 festival T-shirt, with the Pikes Peak Birding & Nature Festival logo on the front.

 The 2022 festival T-shirt must be ordered by Sunday, 1 May through the festival registration form online.
 No T-shirt orders can be accepted after this date.

 At Saturday evening’s “Birds & Brews” event, Heidi’s original artwork is being auctioned as a fundraiser for the 2023 Festival.
 The matted and framed (14 in. x 16 in.) watercolor painting will be available for viewing throughout the festival at the Fountain Creek Nature Center.
 Heidi will also have a table with artwork available for sale.